-Maybe you need to engage the students with a new topic or language area.
-But imagine you want them to study dependent prepositions.
+Imagine you are about to embark on a new topic or language area with your class and you want to get your students interested.
+Some topics like crime or animals can be really engaging.
+But imagine the topic / lesson is dependent prepositions.
 Not very thrilling, eh?
 Well, with the right warmer, almost any topic can be transformed into something awesome (or at least made a little more exciting to help motivate your learners).

 Imagine you have a class of 20 students.
 Write 10 sentences using the target language or about the topic.
 Then cut them in half.
 Give one half to each student and they mingle to find the other half.
 When they think they've found their partner, they write the whole sentence on the board and sit down together.
-Once all sentence are on the board, you get the students to decide if they are all correct and what the topic of today's lesson is.
-Here is an example for prepositions at a lower intermediate level.
+Once all sentences are on the board, you get the students to decide if they are all correct and what the topic of today's lesson is.
+It works well for language points with linkers (especially conditionals) or collocations.
+Here is an example for prepositions at lower-intermediate level.

-You can make it more communicative by using sentences which the students can discuss afterwards ("is this sentence true for you?").
-Or just to test vocabulary/spelling - cut words on the topic in half and students find their partner.
+You can make this more communicative by using sentences which the students can discuss afterwards ("is this sentence true for you?").
+Alternatively, you could just test vocabulary or spelling - cut words on the topic in half and students find their partner (e.g. body parts:, ...).

 This can be quite time consuming, but is a good way to brainstorm vocabulary.
 For example, for a lesson on crime, you would write on the board: